Harfenlabor/harfenlabor.com/exampleSite/content/research/venere-che-sona-d-arpa-e-due-amori-marco-marazzoli-at-the-barberini-court.md

 ###### Tiziano, _Venere e il suonatore di liuto_ (<cap>Fig. 3</cap>)

 Among other things, it is worth noting that Marazzoli's _Venus_ loses its connotation the moment it enters the Barberini collections, where it was inventoried from <span id="timeline_tag">1671</span> simply as a “donna grande al naturale che suona l’Arpa mezza nuda mano del Cav.
 Lanfranco.”<sup>9</sup> The painting could be in relation to the representations of Venetian women (often courtesans), particularly in vogue in the <span id="timeline_tag">1500s</span>, depicted playing an instrument, usually a lute.
 They often assumed characteristics of Venus, goddess of love, by virtue of the erotic character of the image.
-Just like in the Venetian paintings, the woman is very 'true'; her hairstyle is fashioned in the way we find in other works from the early <span id="timeline_tag">1730s</span>.
+Just like in the Venetian paintings, the woman is very "true"; her hairstyle is fashioned in the way we find in other works from the early <span id="timeline_tag">1730s</span>.

 ![](/images/4-andrea-sacchi-devine-wisdom-detail-rome-fresco-on-a-ceyling-of-palazzo-barberini.jpg)